Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7990, in theory, should perform quite a bit faster than the Radeon R7 250 in general. (explain)
+Memory BandwidthThe Radeon HD 7990 should in theory perform quite a bit faster than the Radeon R7 250 in general. (explain)

-Texel RateThe Radeon HD 7990 will be a lot (more or less 913%) better at anisotropic filtering than the Radeon R7 250. (explain)
+Texel RateThe Radeon HD 7990 is much (about 913%) more effective at texture filtering than the Radeon R7 250. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 7990 is superior to the Radeon R7 250, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 7990 is superior to the Radeon R7 250, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison